Synjardy

 • in patients who are already taking metformin and empagliflozin as separate tablets.

-Synjardy is available as tablets containing 5 or 12.5 mg of empagliflozin with 850 or 1,000 mg of metformin, and can only be obtained with a prescription.
+Synjardy is available as tablets and can only be obtained with a prescription.

-The recommended dose of Synjardy is one tablet twice a day with meals, and treatment is normally started with a tablet that supplies the dose of metformin the patient is already taking, together with the lowest dose (5 mg) of empagliflozin.
-Doses are adjusted as necessary.
+The recommended dose of Synjardy is one tablet twice a day with meals, and treatment is normally started with a tablet that supplies the dose of metformin the patient is already taking, together with the lowest dose of empagliflozin.
+Doses are adjusted based on the patient’s blood sugar levels.

 If Synjardy is used in combination with insulin or a sulphonylurea (a medicine that increases the body’s production of insulin), the doses of these medicines may need to be lowered to avoid hypoglycaemia (low blood sugar levels).

 In type 2 diabetes the body does not make enough insulin to control the level of glucose (sugar) in the blood or the body is unable to use insulin effectively.
-This leads to a high level of glucose in the blood.
-The two active substances in Synjardy, empagliflozin and metformin, work in different ways to lower blood glucose, and thus to control symptoms of the disease.
+This leads to high blood levels of glucose.
+The two active substances in Synjardy, empagliflozin and metformin, work in different ways to lower blood glucose, and thus control disease symptoms.

 Empagliflozin works by blocking a protein in the kidneys (called sodium-glucose co-transporter 2 or SGLT2).
-As blood is filtered by the kidneys, SGLT2 stops glucose in the bloodstream from being passed out into the urine.
-By blocking the action of SGLT2, empagliflozin causes more glucose to be removed in the urine, thereby reducing the levels of glucose in the blood.
+As blood is filtered by the kidneys, SGLT2 stops glucose in the bloodstream from being passed into the urine.
+By blocking the action of SGLT2, empagliflozin causes more glucose to be removed in the urine, thereby reducing blood levels of glucose.
 Empagliflozin has been authorised in the EU under the trade name Jardiance since 2014.

 Metformin works mainly by reducing the production of glucose in the body and reducing its absorption from the gut.
 Metformin has been available in the EU since the 1950s.

-The benefits of empagliflozin in combination with metformin have been shown in 3 main studies involving 1,679 patients with type 2 diabetes whose blood sugar was not adequately controlled by metformin, alone or combined with other diabetes medicines (such as pioglitazone or a type of diabetes medicine called a sulphonylurea).
+The benefits of empagliflozin in combination with metformin have been shown in three main studies involving 1,679 patients with type 2 diabetes whose blood sugar was not adequately controlled by metformin, alone or combined with other diabetes medicines (such as pioglitazone or a type of diabetes medicine called a sulphonylurea).
 The studies compared the effect of empagliflozin plus metformin versus placebo (a dummy treatment) with metformin.
-The main measure of effectiveness was the reduction in the level of a substance in the blood called glycosylated haemoglobin (HbA1c) after 24 weeks of treatment.
-HbA1c gives an indication of how well the blood glucose is controlled.
+The main measure of effectiveness was the reduction in the blood level of a substance called glycosylated haemoglobin (HbA1c) after 24 weeks of treatment.
+HbA1c indicates how well blood glucose is controlled.

-The studies showed a greater reduction in HbA1c when empagliflozin plus metformin was given, compared with placebo plus metformin.
-Overall, the additional reduction was 0.58 percentage points with a combination providing 5 mg of empagliflozin twice daily, and 0.62 percentage points with the 12.5 mg dose, and these reductions were considered clinically relevant.
+The studies showed a greater reduction in HbA1c when empagliflozin was given with metformin, compared with placebo given with metformin.
+Overall, the additional reduction was 0.58 percentage points with a lower dose and 0.62 percentage points with a higher dose, and these reductions were considered clinically relevant.
 Similar benefits were seen in the studies regardless of the other diabetes medicines being taken.
 In addition, the results indicated that the combination was associated with a beneficial decrease in body weight and blood pressure.

-Supportive evidence was provided from several further studies.
-Some of these were continuations of the main studies that suggested the benefits of the combination continued with longer therapy.
+Supportive evidence was provided from several additional studies, including Results from some that were continuations of the main studies suggested the benefits of the combination continued with longer therapy.
 Studies also indicated Synjardy was as effective as empagliflozin and metformin taken separately, and that the combination helped reduce HbA1c when added to treatment including insulin.

 Another main study showed that adding empagliflozin (one of the active substances of Synjardy) to usual treatment reduced adverse cardiovascular (heart and blood vessels) effects.
-The study involved patients with type 2 diabetes who already had cardiovascular disease (such as angina, heart attack and stroke).
+The study involved patients with type 2 diabetes who already had cardiovascular disease (disease affecting the heart and blood vessels).
 The main measure of effectiveness was the occurrence of one of three major cardiovascular events: stroke, heart attack or death caused by cardiovascular disease.
 On average, patients in the study were followed up for 3.1 years.
 In those receiving empagliflozin, cardiovascular events occurred in 10.5% (490 out of 4,687) of patients compared with 12.1% (282 out of 2,333) of patients receiving placebo.
 Among these, in patients who were also taking metformin (the other active substance in Synjardy), the three major cardiovascular events occurred in 9.9% (344 out of 3,459) of patients receiving empagliflozin and in 10.9% (189 out of 1,734) of patients receiving placebo.

 Synjardy must not be used in patients with: